Gabriel7ven/Product-preview-card-component/README.md

 Useful tools: I used INKSCAPE to add "border-radius" to the image, but you can do it with another tool like Figma.

 PORTUGUESE
-Olá, Bem-vindo ao README do projeto may.
+Olá, Bem-vindo ao README do meu projeto.

 Desafio "Product preview card component" concluído com sucesso.